antwanvdm/php-vagrant/README.md

     vagrant plugin install vagrant-hostmanager
     ```

+* Add 'ForwardAgent yes' as new line in your ~/.ssh/config file
 * For Windows users, download and install [Git](https://git-scm.com/download/win)
 * For the next commands, make sure you'll use a linux supported (for Windows: Git bash) shell: